Islamabad Islamabad, Pakistan Travel Guide

 Islamabad: Pakistan Monument & Museum, Lok Virsa Museum, Bari Imam Shrine.
 Day Trips: Taxila, Rawat Fort.
 Multi-Day Extension: Lahore (Lahore Fort, Badshahi Mosque), Rohtas Fort.

 Islamabad: Diverse dining in F-6, F-7, Melody Food Park.
-Street food tours with various local foods.
+Street food tours with different local foods.
 Multi-Day Extension: Lahore, renowned as Pakistan's food capital, for an unparalleled culinary journey.

-Islamabad: Hiking in Margalla Hills (Trail 3, 5), seasonal paragliding, water activities at Khanpur Dam.
+Islamabad: Hiking in Margalla Hills (Trail 3, 5), seasonal paragliding, water pursuits at Khanpur Dam.
 Multi-Day Extension: Northern Areas for trekking, mountaineering, white-water rafting, and high-altitude lakes.

 Family: Lake View Park, Fatima Jinnah Park, Islamabad Zoo, Japanese Children's Park.
 Day Trip: Murree (chairlifts).
 Art: Faisal Mosque, Pakistan Monument, National Art Gallery, Lok Virsa (traditional crafts).